 PHI 92 Introduction to Business Ethics (3)

 A case study approach to business ethics and information technology.
 Using ethical theories, we will cover such moral dilemmas as affirmative action, electronic privacy, censorship and the Internet, and business practices (product liability, whistle blowing, honesty, advertising) environmental concerns, global issues, corporate decision-making and responsibility.
-Students who take this course may not take PHI 21 for credit.
+Effective Fall 2004, students who take this course may not take PHI 21 for GS credit.
 Honors student should take PHI 21H, not PHI 92.
 GS-VB2, VI

 PHI 126 Descartes to Kant (3)